Chenxi-Hu93/Coursework-Assignment-2022-23/README.md

 plt.show()
     return hess
 ```

 This exercise involves implementing the Deep Galerkin Method (DGM) for the given linear partial differential equation (PDE) and comparing the neural network-based approximation of the solution against the Monte Carlo solution at regular intervals during the training.

-**Problem Description**

 The goal is to approximate the solution of the PDE using a neural network and the Deep Galerkin Method.

-**Implementation**

-The provided code sets up a neural network architecture and performs the following steps:

-Initialize the neural network with the given dimensions and create an optimizer and learning rate scheduler.

-Generate random points from the problem domain as training data.

-Calculate the Monte Carlo solution for the given problem by adapting the method from Exercise 1.2.

-Perform the training process for a specified number of iterations (max_updates).
-In each iteration:

-- Calculate the gradients of the neural network output with respect to the input variables (x and t) and the second-order gradients (Hessian) of the output with respect to x.

-- Compute the PDE residual using the given formula and calculate the mean squared error (MSE) between the computed residual and the target functional (zero in this case).

-- Compute the terminal condition residual and its MSE with respect to the target terminal condition.

-- Add the two MSEs to get the total loss, perform backpropagation, and update the neural network weights.

-Calculate the error between the neural network-based solution and the Monte Carlo solution at regular intervals during the training process and store the errors in the error_history list.

-Plot the training loss and the Monte Carlo error as a function of the iteration number.

 **Usage**